Healing peptides for tendon, ligament, and tissue repair

 - Can I stack BPC-157 and TB-500 in one injection?

 - Yes.
-PeptideRx offers a pre-blended BPC-157/TB-500 formulation that combines both peptides in one vial, so you give one injection rather than two.
+RxPepsDirect offers a pre-blended BPC-157/TB-500 formulation that combines both peptides in one vial, so you give one injection rather than two.
 This is the most common combination protocol for stubborn or multi-tissue injuries.
 Optimal Balance Pharmacy compounds the blend pre-reconstituted at clinically validated concentrations.

 - Does GHK-Cu help with hair regrowth?

 - Some studies suggest GHK-Cu stimulates hair follicle activity, but most evidence is from topical formulations rather than subcutaneous injection.
-PeptideRx's GHK-Cu is a sterile injectable intended for systemic and tissue-repair use; if hair regrowth is the primary goal, a separate topical GHK-Cu product is more appropriate.
+RxPepsDirect's GHK-Cu is a sterile injectable intended for systemic and tissue-repair use; if hair regrowth is the primary goal, a separate topical GHK-Cu product is more appropriate.
 Ask your provider for guidance.